 6-8 Students in grades 6 - 8 participate in the financial literacy program in their social studies classes using the Financial Fitness for Life series for grades 6-8.
-8th grade this year is also participating in Junior Achievement Inspire program.
+8th graders this year are also participating in the Junior Achievement Inspire program.
 This one day virtual experience will provide virtual career exploration with an opportunity to engage learners in careers of their choosing.
 7th grade will participate in the Junior Achievement Finance Park Entry simulation.
-All Junior Achievement programs offered this school year (2020-2021) will be virtual.
+All Junior Achievement programs offered this school year (2021-2022) will be inperson once again.
 We are partnering with Junior Achievement to offer as many middle school programs as possible.